Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/02-rpi-hat-assembly.md

 <AssemblyInstructionBlock title="Step 3: Placing the HAT" images={["user-guide/hardware-assembly/rpi_with_standoffs.jpg","user-guide/hardware-assembly/gpio_unpushed.jpg","user-guide/hardware-assembly/gpio_pushed.jpg", "user-guide/hardware-assembly/standoff_on_hat.jpg"]}>

 1. Hand screw on the <Highlight color={colors.blue}>hex standoffs-with-screw</Highlight> in each corner.
-2. Place the HAT on top. <Highlight color={colors.red}>Push down</Highlight> to secure it in place.
+2. Place the HAT PCB on top. <Highlight color={colors.red}>Push down</Highlight> to secure it in place.

 :::note
-The HAT's GPIO connector will line up with the RPi's GPIO pins, and may require a slight force to compress down.
-Careful note to apply too much force and bend any pins.
+The HAT PCB's GPIO connector will line up with the RPi's GPIO pins, and may require a slight force to compress down.
+Careful not to apply too much force.
 :::

 3. Hand screw the <Highlight color={colors.green}>hex standoffs</Highlight> in each corner, on top of the HAT.